 Methodology for PPP projects and investment

 The data for the number of PPP projects and investment is obtained by conducting custom queries in the Private Participation in Infrastructure (PPI) database which draws its information exclusively from publicly available sources.
+The PPI database only includes information on low and middle income countries.

 Types of projects covered: